citp/privacy-policy-historical/l/le/lea/learnhowtomakebows.com.md

 Any of the information we collect from you may be used in one of the following ways:

-â€¢ To improve our website
+To improve our website

 > (we continually strive to improve our website offerings based on the information and feedback we receive from you)

-â€¢ To improve customer service
+To improve customer service

 > (your information helps us to more effectively respond to your customer service requests and support needs)

-â€¢ To process transactions
+To process transactions

 > Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

-â€¢ To send periodic emails
+To send periodic emails

 > The email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.